muratk5n/thirdwave/en/README.md

 hub, the last mile remains the same.
 Then as people convert their units, they can get the gas directly from their city.
-Seeing such massive supply at the consumer's doorstep, all kinds of end-use products are encouraged, carmakers for example, for more production of FCEVs.
+Seeing such massive supply at the consumer's doorstep, all kinds of end-use products are encouraged, carmakers for example, they will speed up FCEV production.

 ---